nvda-es/devguides_translation/original_docs/spladdoninternals.md

 	1. Studio window handle is searched via a loop.
 If Studio exits for whatever reason, an event flag is raised by the app module, causing this thread to exit.
 	2. If the handle is found, its value is recorded in a flag found in base services module (splbase).
 	3. If the app module is told to announce status of metadata streaming and connect to predefined URL's, NVDA will do it at this point provided that Studio's playlist viewer (discussed later) is loaded.
 In order to announce status messages as the last announcement after connecting to metadata servers, Studio app module places ui.message in the event queue to be handled by NVDA (queueHandler.queueFunction).
 More on internals of metadata announcement and related components in the SPL Assistant chapter.
-7. In add-on 7.0, if automatic update check is enabled, update check timer is started.
+7. Between add-on 7.0 and 18.12, if automatic update check is enabled, update check timer is started.

 #### Changes introduced in 17.10 due to volatile configuration flags